jareddonovan/empathic-entanglements-designing-for-and-with-robot-others/call.md

 and mutual learning throughout the workshop.

 We invite participants to submit their contribution by 9th November 2025.
-Submissions can be made through the OzCHI template on Easy Chair, accessible at <span style="background: yellow;">https://TBC</span>.
+Submissions can be made by emailing the organisers
+<a href="mailto:j.donovan@qut.edu.au?subject=OzCHI 2025 WS10 Submission"
+  >j.donovan@qut.edu.au</a> with subject:
+<a href="mailto:j.donovan@qut.edu.au?subject=OzCHI 2025 WS10 Submission"
+  >OzCHI 2025 WS10 Submission</a>

 At least one author from each accepted submission, must register for the conference and attend the workshop.
 We will publicly publish the selected